sagemath/sage/src/doc/en/developer/review.rst

 out.
 Looking at the open number of tickets that are Sage specific, you hopefully will understand why.

-**No Support Discussions**: The trac installation is not meant to be a system to track down problems when using Sage.
-Tickets should be clearly a bug and not "I tried to do X and I couldn't get it to work.
+**No Support Discussions**: GitHub is not meant to be a system to track down problems when using Sage.
+An issue should be clearly a bug and not "I tried to do X and I couldn't get it to work.
 How do I do this?"
 That is usually not a bug in Sage and it is likely that ``sage-support`` can answer that question for you.
-If it turns out that you did hit a bug, somebody will open a concise and to-the-point ticket.
+If it turns out that you did hit a bug, somebody will open a concise and to-the-point PR.

-**Solution Must Be Achievable**: Tickets must be achievable.
-Many times, tickets that fall into this category usually ran afoul to some of the other rules listed above.
+**Solution Must Be Achievable**: Issues must be achievable.
+Many times, issues that fall into this category usually ran afoul to some of the other rules listed above.
 An example would be to "Make Sage the best CAS in the world".
 There is no metric to measure this properly and it is highly subjective.